SACEMA/SMART_testing/meeting_notes/notes.md

 * testing more of diseased/symptomatic classes will bias IFR.
 * even if sampling randomly can still have biased estimate of case fatality because there is a lag - cases are moving
 * people who got infected today, take some time before you know their outcome.
+* major finding was that focussing on testing bias towards testing symptomatics will bias IFR. random testing still results in bias due to right-censoring.

+### Points raised
+* It never hurts to push things (git).
+* Jonathan thinks he saw a paper (probably multiple) which tried to account for testing in estimating little r.
+Team effort to bring papers to each others' attention.
+* add an annotated bibliography for the repo.
+(Jeremy make this)
+* should omega be part of E -> I?
+* when moving from e to i or i to r, just take them out of testing and back to untested.
+W_c to R, or W_E to I_p i.e. when the neg/pos status is changing.
+(If you change status you have to go back into untested group in new status and return test at that time.)
+* sample accumulator and test accumulator.
+* if we really want to have a backlog implemented, we need testing rates not be constant.
+* two different recovered boxes. (biological recovery vs test negative recovery). what to do for testing compartment?
+* Elisha's pitch - have waiting boxes only for S, E and R. then move people right to ascertained, and track tests separately (which we're doing anyways). point is that distributed delay is more difficult to implement than testing compartments.

+* don't understand Abi's coloring system but really like it. they just help.
+* W_s go back right to S.
+* should have a mechanism for reducing mixing rates of everyone in W compartments.
+* meetings at 5.30 going forward.